Prakash1256/task/README.md

 - Form validation to ensure fields are not empty.
 - Redirects to the dashboard upon successful login.

+## SignUp
+- Form fields for email and password.
+- Form validation to ensure fields are not empty.
+- Redirects to the Login upon successful SignUp.
 ## Dashboard:

 - Displays a table with dummy data.